RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/15-Request-ENUM-delegation.md

         Please [contact us](https://www.ripe.net/contact-form?topic=ripe_dbm) if, six hours after the appearance of your **domain** object in the database, your delegation does not appear.
 Include the details such as name server addresses and the **domain** object in your request.
 Also include the full response, including headers, as received from the database.

-        Any resolver which has the [DNSSEC](#dnssec-delegations) public key for e164.arpa configured should now return DNS answers which have the authenticated data bit set.
+        Any resolver which has the [DNSSEC](16-Request-DNSSEC-delegation.md#dnssec-delegations) public key for e164.arpa configured should now return DNS answers which have the authenticated data bit set.

-#### Additional Notes
+### Additional Notes

 From time to time, you may have to roll the keys in your zone.
 When you do this, make sure that you also update the ds-rdata information.
 This places a new DS record in the parent zone.

-For further details on rolling keys and other important information on [DNSSEC](#dnssec-delegations) operational practices we recommend reading [RFC 4641](https://www.ietf.org/rfc/rfc4641.txt).
+For further details on rolling keys and other important information on [DNSSEC](16-Request-DNSSEC-delegation.md#dnssec-delegations) operational practices we recommend reading [RFC 4641](https://www.ietf.org/rfc/rfc4641.txt).

-## DNSSEC Delegations
-This procedure is in addition to the normal procedure for requesting reverse delegations.

-### The DOMAIN Object
-You can request reverse delegation by submitting **domain** objects.
-DNSSEC will not mean any change the existing authorisation mechanisms.
-The [delegation checker](http://dnscheck.ripe.net/) will only carry out DNSSEC specific tests if DNSSEC related information is being exchanged.

-To allow for the exchange of DNSSEC related information, the **domain** object now includes a ["ds-rdata:" attribute](../04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md#description-of-the-domain-object).

-### Delegation Checks
-When it receives an update, the update engine will perform a number of checks.
-These are the most important:

-* Is there a matching DNSKEY available in the DNS for each "ds-rdata:" attribute that is submitted in the **domain** object?
-* Is there a valid RRSIG made with the DNSKEY matching the "ds-rdata:"? - [The resolution protocol](http://www.ietf.org/rfc/rfc4035.txt) needs this, without it the update will fail.
-* Does the DNSKEY has its "SEP" flag set?
-Setting the SEP flag is not mandatory.
-If it is not set, a warning will be produced, however the "ds-rdata:" content will still be copied to the zone.
-* Is the signature validity period close to expiring and are the Times To Live (TTLs) a reasonable fraction of the signature validity period?
-We suggest the Maximum Zone TTL of your zone data to be a fraction of your signature validity period.
-If the TTL would be of similar order as the signature validity period, then all RRsets fetched during the validity period would be cached until the signature expiration time.
-Section 7.1 of [Resource Records for the DNS Security Extension](http://www.ietf.org/rfc/rfc4034.txt) suggests that "the resolver may use the time remaining before expiration of the signature validity period of a signed RRset as an upper bound for the TTL".
-As a result query load on authoritative servers would peak at signature expiration time, as this is also the time at which records simultaneously expire from caches.
-To avoid query load peaks we suggest the TTL on all the RRs in your zone to be at least a few times smaller than your signature validity period.
-We currently test on the TTL being at least two times smaller than the signature validity period.

-These tests will only be done for "ds-rdata:" attributes using supported digest types, [section 5.1.3 from RFC4033](https://www.ietf.org/rfc/rfc4033.txt).
-Currently we support digest type 1(SHA1).

-If the "ds-rdata:" attribute uses an unsupported digest type, you will see a warning message, however the "ds-rdata:" content will still be copied into the parent zone.